Kyriosity/read-write/README+/software/README.md

 ## ...  which opens tomes

-Resource scaling on larger projects will tear this patchwork - not a figure of speech.
-Even if we speak not about megastructures (OSs, IDEs, gaming ecosystems, ...) but traditional LOB applications.
+Large projects will tear this patchwork - not a figure of speech.
+Even if we speak not about megastructures (OSs, IDEs, gaming worlds, ...) but traditional LOB<sup>🕴️</sup> applications or NAME4SMART.

+Horizontal resource scaling will result in a kludge - getting harder and more expensive to evolve, and maintain, with little EXPERTise for NEXT GENEs.

 Towering abstractions, FIELDS, and waves of task tides will result in badly manageable chaos.
 A less challenging design's growing size and complexity will last longer but deliver a kludge of loosely coupled parts, where "loosely" redefines horribly.

+&nbsp;&nbsp;&nbsp;&nbsp;<sup>🕴</sup>< sub>Line of Business Applications</sub>
 To delve in, we shall first explode the picture.'

 <details>